cysouw/diathesis/text/c07_participle.md

 Many, but not all, verbs that allow for a reflexive conversive diathesis, like *empören* 'to appal' or *aufregen* 'to upset' [@next], cf. [@sec:reflexive-preposition-passive], also allow for a impersonal passive in the reflexive usage.

 ::: ex
-- Über die Zerstörung der Schöpfung […] wird sich empört.^[DWDS: Berliner Zeitung, 24.11.2003]
+- Über die Zerstörung der Schöpfung […] wird sich empört.^[~~DWDS~~: Berliner Zeitung, 24.11.2003]
-- In braver Einigkeit wird sich darüber aufgeregt, dass die Debattenkultur in Deutschland zu lahm, zu konsensuell, zu träge geworden sei.^[DWDS: Die Zeit, 12.09.2017]
+- In braver Einigkeit wird sich darüber aufgeregt, dass die Debattenkultur in Deutschland zu lahm, zu konsensuell, zu träge geworden sei.^[~~DWDS~~: Die Zeit, 12.09.2017]
 :::

 **Attested Verbs**